MediaComem/comem-archidep/subjects/unix-networking/README.md

 <!-- slide-column 45 -->

 A typical computer only has one IP address.
-One client can only open one connection at a time on a given IP address and port on a server.

-However, ports allow the same client to initiate **multiple connections at the same time** as long as they are made to **different ports**.
+However, one client can **open many connections at the same time to a given IP address and server port** (up to 65535, one for each source port).
+A client can also open multiple connections to **different ports** at the same time.

 <!-- slide-column -->